 When you install new bearings, make sure you have the correct size (standard size for a standard crank, or oversized bearings for an undersize crank), that you have checked the installed bearing clearances, that the bearings are prelubed to protect them against a dry start, that the oil holes and tangs on the bearings are all properly located, and that the rod and main cap bolts are torqued to specifications.

 Another component that should also be replaced along with the bearings is the oil pump.
 Oil pumps wear with age, and may cause a loss of oil pressure that can be very damaging to the bearings.
-See Do You Really Need a High Volume Oil Pump? for more information about oil pumps.
+See Oil Pump Diagnosis for more information about troubleshooting oil pumps.

 Low compression and oil burning are usually a sign of worn rings and/or cylinders.
 Replacing the piston rings can restore compression if the cylinders do not exceed service specifications.
 But if the cylinders are worn or damaged, reboring the cylinders to oversize will be necessary to restore proper clearances and compression.